SaltyGoo/saltygoo.github.io/_posts/2020-11-13-pyrokinesis.md

 Fire bends to your will.
 You expand or move a flame to cover [dice] x 5 square feet of flammable surfaces, inflicting [dice] damage every round to anybody caught in it.

-Alternatively, you can reduce a fire by the same size, up to a candle light.
+Alternatively, you can reduce a fire by the same size, down to a candle light.

 At any moment, you can detonate the flames, inflicting [sum] damage to everybody in a 30' area.